 There is a significant linkage between ground level ozone concentrations and climate change impacts.
 One example was detailed by a group of researchers from the United Kingdom in a 2007 Nature publication.
 In this work, ground-level ozone was shown to damage plant photosynthesis resulting in lower carbon dioxide uptake from plants that have been exposed to higher levels of ozone.
 Other studies have shown that increasing average annual temperatures are likely to result in even higher levels of ozone in the environment.
 Emission reductions aimed at lowering ambient ozone levels, such as lower emissions of volatile organic compounds (VOCs) and NOx, will have a positive impact on climate change, as well as human health.
-Policies that aim to reduce ambient ozone levels may also become more necessary and important to either mitigate the climate change impacts of ground level ozone or to mitigate higher ozone levels that result from climate change.
+Policies that aim to reduce ambient ozone levels may also become more necessary and important to either mitigate the climate change.
+Mexico can achieve additional reductions in ozone by harmonizing its light-duty vehicle criteria pollutant standards with the existing U.S. EPA Tier 2 limits.